 Gerald joined his wife in death on May 27, 2010, at home.
 An obituary was printed in the Connellsville Daily Courier.

 Daughter Lori Basinger was united in wedlock with Edward Fabian.
-Their home was in White, Fayette County.
+Their home has been in White, Fayette County.
+Children born to this union were Jessie Fabian and Waylon Fabian.

-Son Rodney Basinger married Heather and made their home in McClellandtown.
+Son Rodney Basinger married Heather Little. they bore one known son, Trevor Basinger.
+The family has made their home in McClellandtown.

 Daughter Clara Basinger was wedded to Joseph Dauria.